madhu123-4/aws-notes/README.md

 What is EC2, and why is it important?

+Amazon Elastic Compute Cloud (Amazon EC2) provides on-demand, scalable computing capacity in the Amazon Web Services (AWS) Cloud.
+Using Amazon EC2 reduces hardware costs so you can develop and deploy applications faster.
+You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
+You can add capacity (scale up) to handle compute-heavy tasks, such as monthly or yearly processes, or spikes in website traffic.
+When usage decreases, you can reduce capacity (scale down) again.

+The following diagram shows a basic architecture of an Amazon EC2 instance deployed within an Amazon Virtual Private Cloud (VPC).
+In this example, the EC2 instance is within an Availability Zone in the Region.
+The EC2 instance is secured with a security group, which is a virtual firewall that controls incoming and outgoing traffic.
+A private key is stored on the local computer and a public key is stored on the instance.
+Both keys are specified as a key pair to prove the identity of the user.
+In this scenario, the instance is backed by an Amazon EBS volume.
+The VPC communicates with the internet using an internet gateway.

 ```
 - Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 - Access reliable, scalable infrastructure on demand.
 Scale capacity within minutes with SLA commitment of 99.99% availability.